 An authentication factor is a piece of information used to verify that you're allowed to do something, like a keycard used to unlock a hotel door.
 Two-factor authentication, commonly abbreviated as 2FA, is any form of verification that requires two factors, like withdrawing money from an ATM using both a bank card and its PIN.

 Using 2FA adds an additional layer of security against unauthorized access to your account.
 For example, even if a bad actor gains access to your password, they still can't access anything without also having your phone.

 When you first create your account, 2FA is disabled, but DigitalOcean takes other steps to protect your account.

 Each time you log in from a new location using a new device or a different web browser, we email an authorization code to the address linked to your account.
 You'll need to check your email, retrieve the code, and enter it to complete your login.

 This means that even without 2FA enabled, a bad actor would need both your DigitalOcean password and your email password to log in.
 This isn't as effective as 2FA, but it increases the difficulty for would-be attackers and provides you with notification if someone is trying to access your account.

 When you enable 2FA, you'll then need to choose your second factor and choose a backup method.
 After 2FA is enabled, you can return to the Security page to modify your choices, generate new backup codes, or disable 2FA.

 When you click the Enable Two-Factor Authentication button, you'll be asked to choose between using an authenticator app or SMS.

-Authenticator apps like Google Authenticator, Authy, or Duo are small, free mobile applications used to generate security codes.
+Authenticator apps like Google Authenticator, Authy, 1Password, Microsoft Authenticator, and Duo are small, free mobile applications used to generate security codes.
 They work globally and are more secure than SMS because they don't transmit the security codes across the network.

 When you choose this method, you need to scan the provided QR code using the authenticator app on your phone or tablet.
 This links your device to your DigitalOcean account.